faubourg-numerique/i4trust-stakeholder-mvp-stack/README.md

 git pull
 ```

-Check example configuration files for changes that may need to be made
+Check env example file for changes that may need to be made then run again the config file builder tool

 ## Usage